iPzard/electron-react-python-template/README.md

 # Electron, React, & Python Template
-> Reusable template for Electron projects which uses a React front-end with Redux and is integrated with Python/Flask microservices.
+> Reusable template for Electron projects which uses a React front-end with Redux and is integrated with Python/Flask for microservices.
 <br>

 # ⚙️ Config